 "Well, you could have given a warning, you know."

-Corbyn shrugged, and his tilted his head back a bit, showing he was sorry.
+Corbyn shrugged and his tilted his head back a bit, showing he was sorry.
 The elevator made a ding, and the door opened for them.
 They all hopped in, except for Ron, who limped over to the corner.
-Crystal stood, smiling at him, and pressed the button on the gold console with a "1" on it.
+Crystal stood with a smirk, and pressed the button on the console with a "1" on it.
 The elevator descended.